Introduction to Azure SQL

 - LAB: Creating Azure SQL Databases

-In this module students will learn how on-premise SQL Server databases can be migrated to Azure SQL Server.
+In this module students will learn how on-premises SQL Server databases can be migrated to Azure SQL.

 - Creating tables, views, stored procedures, ...